 Exercise

-Ragdoll kittens need a lot of exercise and it is very important for their development that they actually get it.
-Taking the time to play with them can truly make a difference because when kittens are active, their growth is also stimulated.
+Ragdoll kittens need lots of exercise, and it is essential for their development that they get it.
+Playing with them can make a difference because their growth is also stimulated when kittens are active.
 So, play fetch with your Raggie every day to keep it healthy.
-They also require enough space to run and to play, which is something to consider before getting a large cat.
+They also require enough space to run and play, which is something to consider before getting a large cat.

 Disease